codecov/standards/README.md

   * Coverage is uploaded to Codecov
   * A script ensures that Codecov's API returns the right coverage

-If all of these details check out, then Codecov's processing for that lanaguage is working properly.
-The results of all of these builds is aggregated in the table above.
+If all of these details check out, then Codecov's processing for that lanaguage is working as intended.
+The results of all of these builds are aggregated in the table above.

 ## Contributing